earthddx/React-MemeGen/README.md

 ## Meme generator

-Project is made with React state
+Project is made with React state and Imgflip API

 ![](memegen.gif)